HIPAA-focused IT & Security BAA Available

 Practical Security for Medical Offices

-Protect day-to-day medical office operations with stronger endpoint protection, patching, account controls, suspicious activity triage, and practical response guidance when something looks wrong.
+Protect day-to-day medical office operations with stronger MFA, patching, endpoint protection, email security, ransomware safeguards, and practical prevention controls.

 For urgent security concerns call 732-362-4949.

-Endpoint protection Account security Incident triage NJ medical practices
+Endpoint protection MFA controls Email security Ransomware safeguards NJ medical practices

 Best Fit For

-Medical practices that need active protection around workstations, accounts, patching, and suspicious activity without waiting for a larger compliance project to happen first.
+Medical practices that need active prevention around workstations, MFA, patching, email threats, endpoint protection, and ransomware safeguards without waiting for a larger compliance project.

 Not This If